solfang/solfang.github.io/_posts/2022-08-17-levelingalchemy.md

 - Loopy tree sap: [Loopy Tree Forest](https://youtu.be/B-TLLJs636w) (loopy tree sao + dead tree essence)
 - Dead tree essence: [Garmoth's Nest](https://youtu.be/ucCUibM1B0g)
-- Fruit of nature: farm magical dalvenia Alrea or magical purple mushroom
+- Fruit of nature: 1) farm magical dalvenia alrea or magical purple mushroom 2) [Liana's daily quest](https://grumpygreen.cricket/liana/#:~:text=or%20Onion%20x50.-,Liana%E2%80%99s%20Daily%20Alchemy%20Quests,-Quest%20Name%3A) 3) Hoe gathering, wich includes the flowers.
 - Flowers: (violet/purple pink/yellow/blue/sky blue): [Lake Flondor](https://youtu.be/0BiKsg1aKLA).
 The recipe works with any of these flowers.

 **Liquidation:** Sell the spirit perfume elixirs to the market.

 **Pro**: very profitable, high EXP per craft

-**Con**: lots of gathering required for each craft
+**Con**: lots of gathering required for each craft.
+Also, fruit of nature will be a hard bottleneck.

 **Tip**: Since spirit perfume elixirs always proc 1 (mastery has no effect), use silver embroidered clothes for the extra EXP.